Coprosma chathamica

 Coprosma chathamica, commonly known as the Chatham Island karamū, is a species of tree found in New Zealand, endemic to the Chatham Islands.

 Description

 Coprosma chathamica is a large canopy tree, which grows pairs of oval leaves and ripe yellow fruit.
-Trees can grown up to a height of 15 m.
+Trees can grow to a height of 15 m.

 Distribution and habitat

 The species is endemic to the Chatham Islands, where it is one of the major forest trees.
 It grows in coastal and inland forest, typically found on peaty or waterlogged sites.

 Ecology

-The tree is used as a night time habitat for the longhorn beetle Xylotoles costatus.
+The tree is used as a night time habitat for the longhorn beetle Xylotoles costatus, is a major host plant for the lichen Pyrenula quadratolocularis, and the sole known host plant of the lichen Pyrenula solomonii.

 Traditional uses

 The tree was traditionally used in Moriori funerary rites.
 Bodies would be tight bound with Coprosma chathamica vines, standing upright facing the sea, and over time, bones would become incorporated into the wood.
 Many of these trees were discovered by early European settlers to the islands when clearing trees.